 The Verification Mission was established by the UN Security Council with resolution 2366 (2017), adopted unanimously on 10 July 2017.
 The resolution followed a joint request for UN support from the Government of Colombia and the Revolutionary Armed Forces of Colombia–People’s Army (FARC-EP).
-On 13 September 2018, the Council unanimously extended the Mission’s mandate for an additional year, also following a joint request from the parties.

 According to the resolution, the purpose of the Mission is to accompany the parties and verify their commitments regarding points 3.2 and 3.4 of the Final Peace Agreement on the reintegration of former FARC-EP members, and the implementation of measures of protection and security for former FARC-EP members and communities in territories most affected by the conflict.
 During the first year of its mandate, the Verification Mission has worked closely with national authorities and former combatants to promote progress in reintegration and security related issues with a constructive and proactive approach.
 The Mission continued to have a presence at the national, regional and local levels, with a view to ensure close contact with former combatants and communities.